9 tips to prevent your emails from falling into spam

 You want to know more, contact us >>

-Suspicious content: Emails containing keywords commonly associated with spam, frequent spelling mistakes, excessive special characters, or suspicious language may be marked as spam.
+Suspicious content: Emails containing keywords frequently associated with spam, frequent spelling mistakes, excessive special characters, or suspicious language may be marked as spam.

 • Suspicious links: Links to malicious or suspicious websites can cause an email to be classified as spam.